PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-06-20 06:34:03
+Last updated: 2024-06-20 06:34:36
-Random Quote: Silver or lead.
-You decide. - Pablo Escobar
+Random Quote: A Dothraki wedding without at least three deaths is considered a dull affair.  -  Illyrio Mopatis